 All of that to say…by the time I ended up in Dr. Hope’s office, I was so entirely weary.
 But she listened to me.
 She has more medical degrees on her wall than most of the doctors I’ve seen, but she didn’t treat me like I was less than her, just because I was the patient.
 She believed me.
 And she helped me.
 And why…well, because her office is filled with patient after patient who has been ignored and minimized by doctors who know absolutely nothing about toxic mold poisoning.
 Her office is filled with people who have been sick for a very, very long time.

 I remember hesitantly telling Dr. Hope about my “heavy arms symptom” at our first appointment.
 And without a moment’s hesitation she said to me, “That…is one of the most common symptoms of mold poisoning.
 Many of my patients complain of heavy arms, or even that their heads feel too heavy to lift up most days.”
 The moment she said this, it was like the clouds parted and angels started singing.
 There was a REASON for my pain.
 I wasn’t just crazy, or delusional, or being dramatic.
 Someone finally acted like it was not normal to not be able to hold my hands up to the steering wheel, or to carry my little Sophie.
 Someone was familiar with this symptom.
-Someone knew WHY.
+Someone knew WHY I was suffering.
 And someone was finally going to help me.

 Many people have asked us how we are doing physically, and how they can be praying.
 Honestly, it has been a very rough couple of weeks.
 The medicine we are on to remove the mold from our bodies makes us very, very sick, and I feel completely wrecked most days.